 The Company's BAC consists of a mix of Executives and NEDs of which four members are NEDs, with three being INEDs and one non-independent NED.
 It meets four times a year with the mandate to convene additional meetings as circumstances require.
-The Chairperson of the BAC is an INED, who reports at each Board meeting on the activities of the BAC.
+The Chairperson of the BAC is an INED.